edyedy123/Fit-Friends-App/BTS630/IterationTwo.md

 ### Eduardo:
 * Add copying a friend's workout into the user's log functionality.

+### Cha:
 * Complete friend request functionality by having added friend need to accept request.

-### Cha:
-* Add a ranking system along with proflile account which allow the user to compete training result with friends.
-For example, who did most work out in past months.